Technology-based Carbon Capture and Storage

 Agriculture has long been one of the main contributors to the climate crisis.
 Almost a quarter of all emissions worldwide today are caused by agriculture and forestry.
 Many conventional agricultural practices destroy the topsoil layer known as humus.
 This layer consists of 60% carbon, which is released into the atmosphere in the form of CO2 when it is destroyed.

 Through regenerative agriculture, this essential humus layer is increasing and instead of releasing CO2, it stores large amounts of it in the soil.
 Storing CO2 in our soil leads to negative emissions which are a necessary part of the global climate strategy.
-Regenerative practices can store up to 11 gigatonnes of CO2 in soils each year worldwide, making it one of the most potent solutions to fight climate change.
+Regenerative practices could store up to 11 gigatonnes of CO2 in soils each year worldwide (80% of the needed yearly negative emissions), making it one of the most potent solutions to fight climate change.

 Solving the climate crisis, food security, and biodiversity loss